 We have limited financial resources.
-Because of our reliance on external sources of funding, and our cumulative deficit, we have noted in our audited consolidated financial statements for the fiscal year ended December 31, 2020, and for prior periods, that there is uncertainty about our ability to continue as a going concern.
+Because of our reliance on external sources of funding, and our cumulative deficit, we have noted in our audited consolidated financial statements for the fiscal year ended December 31, 2021, and for prior periods, that there is uncertainty about our ability to continue as a going concern.

-We will continue to utilize some of our available lines of credit in China and seek to renew such loans on maturity and there can be no assurance that we will continue to have access to these short-term loans and if we are unable to find additional funding sources, we may be unable to complete the planned expansion of our business on our preferred timeline.
+There can be no assurance that we will continue to have access to short-term loans and if we are unable to find additional funding sources, we may be unable to complete the planned expansion of our business on our preferred timeline.